rahul-MyGit/magical-arena/Readme.md

 ## Packages used

-    1. jest : for writing unit tests for the application.
+    1. vitest : for writing unit tests for the application.
     2. readline : Node.js's module for reading user input.

 ## Steps to run the program